Nubank's Additional Cards

 Since this flow is open to all users, it was really tricky thinking on what we could and couldn’t inform to the user about that CPF.
 If we inform too much, bad actors can use this flow to reveal personal information about that CPF.
 If we reveal too little, users can be confused.

-The main challenge of this project was not the onboarding or the request flow but the actual day-to-day of managing this card and the purchases, and for that, I took a step back to understand how Credit Card exists in today’s app structure.
+The main challenge of this project was the actual day-to-day of managing this card and the purchases, and for that, I took a step back to understand how Credit Card exists in today’s app structure.
 I noticed we have three main areas, each with a general theme with specific tasks.

-Brainstorming with the team about possible ways to solve the problems that were still open, I’ve prototyped three different concepts for the Owner management and two for the Holder, exploring in different ways the app architecture.
+Brainstorming with the team, I’ve prototyped three concepts exploring in different ways the app architecture.

 To better understand our user’s mental model, our UX Researcher Ana Urquiza and I interviewed 16 customers split into different groups of card owners and card holders.
-This user test was not a regular usability test, so we focused less on tasks and more on talking with the users using the prototypes as conversation-starters.
+This user test was not a regular usability test: we focused less on tasks, and more on talking with the users using the prototypes as conversation-starters.

 prototype

-The interactive prototype we used to test the main concepts.
-There were 3 concepts for the card owner, and 2 for the holder.
+The interactive Figma prototype we used to test the concepts.

-For the past months, I’ve been helping to monitor data and respond to user feedback.
+After the launch I helped monitor data and respond to user feedback.
 Apart from bugs, we’re glad that most feature requests are already either in development or on our roadmap.
-Some of these you can see in the next section, “Next steps”.
+Here are some of the main features we’ve brainstormed, user-tested, and developed to improve the MVP.

 Card feed